thaysom22/quizzical/README.md

     * 4.1 Link to TESTING.md file
 5. [Technologies Used](#technologies-used)
 6. [Deployment](#deployment)
-    * 6.1 Deployment to PaaS
+    * 6.1 Deployment to Heroku
     * 6.2 How to run this project locally
 7. [Credits](#credits)
     * 7.1 Content